mozilla-ai/agent-factory/docs/user-guide/mcp-servers.md

 This page lists the available Model Context Protocol (MCP) servers that can be used with Agent Factory.
 These servers extend the capabilities of your AI agents by providing access to various services, APIs, and data sources.

-> **⚠️ Note: This page is automatically generated and should not be manually edited.**
+> **⚠️ Note: This page is automatically generated, from a template and test results, and should not be manually edited.**
 > To add a new MCP server, edit the `docs/mcp-servers.json` file.
 Tests will be run automatically and results will be published in the table below.